NALLAMMAI/AI-Feedback-to-Roadmap-Copilot/ai_feedback_roadmap_mvp2/README.md

 # AI Feedback-to-Roadmap Copilot — MVP2

-This is a Streamlit MVP for an AI Product Manager portfolio project.
  It upgrades MVP1 into a real RAG-based workflow using:

 - **LangChain** orchestration
 - **Chroma** persistent vector database